kbuzzard/xena/README.md

 Initially I had imagined
 that this project would turn into a formalisation of chunks of the undergraduate degree at Imperial College; however Lean's mathematics library mathlib ultimately turned out to fulfill this role.
-For more about the Xena project, which is focussed on teaching mathematicians about formalisation, see
+For more about the Xena project, which during the 2017-2019 period was focussed on teaching mathematicians about formalisation, see

 https://xenaproject.wordpress.com/